 What is the difference between blackheads and whiteheads -- and do they need different treatments?

 Blackheads (open comedones) are pores clogged with oxidized oil that turns dark at the surface.
 Whiteheads (closed comedones) are pores clogged with oil and skin cells that stay sealed under the surface.
-BHA salicylic acid treats both effectively, but adapalene (Differin) is particularly effective for closed comedones because it speeds up skin cell turnover and prevents the pore from sealing over.
-For stubborn closed comedones, prescription tretinoin is the most effective option.
+BHA salicylic acid is a common cosmetic option for congestion, while adapalene (Differin) can be useful for closed comedones over time.
+For stubborn, painful, or scarring acne, consult a dermatologist.